 General Electric

-Altitude and Airspeed Handset, Gunnery System B-29 Superfortress B-36 Peacemaker
+Altitude and Airspeed Handset, Gunnery System, B-36 Peacemaker

-Here is an original WWII-era Altitude and Airspeed Handset as used in the Boeing B-29 Superfortress bomber.
-This was a module of the B-29's Central Fire Control System, the remote control gun turret system.
-We have also located this module on the Convair B-36D Peacemaker Bomber (see image from flight manual).
+Here is an original Cold-War-era Altitude and Airspeed Handset as used in the Convair B-36D Peacemaker Bomber.
+This was a module of the B-36's Central Fire Control System, the remote control gun turret system. (see image from flight manual).

-This critical component was installed at the Navigator's station in the B-29, and the nose gunner's station in the B-36.
-It was his responsibility to ensure that the dials on the handset for altitude, outside air temperature, and airspeed are set to match the actual readings on the altimeter and indicators for temperature and airspeed on the Navigator's instrument panel every ten minutes.
-These settings fed into the 5 onboard gunnery computers that determined proper lead and ballistics corrections for each of the 5 gunsights.
+This critical component was installed at the nose gunner's station in the B-36.
+It was his responsibility to ensure that the dials on the handset for altitude, outside air temperature, and airspeed are set to match the actual readings on the altimeter and indicators for temperature and airspeed on the gunner's panel every ten minutes.
+These settings fed into the onboard gunnery computers that determined proper lead and ballistics corrections for each of the 6 gunsights.

 For as sophisticated this gunnery system was, it is interesting to note that it relied upon a human to read these metrics from instruments and physically input them into the computer system.